deng-gdb/eurostat-gdp-airflow/README.md

 Prerequisites: you should complete all required activities mentioned in the section [Set up project environment](#set-up-project-environment).

-In order to fulfil Data Ingestion stage do the following:
+In order to fulfill the data ingestion stage, do the following:

 - On the **local machine**:
   - Run Docker Desktop